fbiego/openai-random-poem/README.md

 ### today's poem

-Programming, oh Programming,
-Your puzzles keep me thinking
-Patience and precision make it
-A challenge worth pursuing

-Computer code and algorithms
+Coding is a journey, a constant discovery
+Where I can use my brain and explore

-Abstract logic I must learn
+To write a program, I must be precise
-To create a program that works
-My code must always churn
+My language must be clear and concise

-Debugging is a challenge too
+I must ask the right questions
+To find the best solutions

-To find errors I must root
+I must debug and test
+To make sure the code does its best

-It can be a tedious task
+It can take days, sometimes weeks
-But it's a skill I must pursue

-Programming, oh Programming
-At times I'm so frustrated
-But with hard work and dedication
-My skills will be cultivated
+But in the end, the code speaks

+The code is my canvas, I bring it to life
+A creative work of art, a product of my mind

+Coding is my passion, it brings me delight
+I'm proud of the work I do day and night